Rafaelmdcarneiro/haskell-game/README.md

-# haskell-game
 Press the arrow keys, move the rectangle.
-BEST GAME EVER! :)
+BEST GAME EVER!